 Discount Rate

-Barriers to the development of aquaculture in the Caribbean are lack of infrastructure, and polictical and economic stability, factors that deter private sector investors (???).
+Barriers to the development of aquaculture in the Caribbean are lack of infrastructure, and political and economic instability, factors that deter private sector investors (???).
 We incorporate the foreign investment risk associated with a country into the discount rate.
 In general, both political and economic conditions of a country determine how much risk is associated with investing in that country, and thus how much foreign direct investment is likely to occur (Schneider and Frey 1985).
 Political and economic instability has been identified as a major limiting factor to aquaculture development in the Caribbean (Rojas and Wadsworth 2007), with potential investors concerned that policies affecting aquaculture business will shift before they are able to make a profit.
-Here, we modify previously published methodologies for quantifying country investment risk to quantify a country’s relative investment risk in the Caribbean, where limited data on economic and political conditions are available.
+Here, we modify previously published methodologies for quantifying country investment risk to estimate a country’s relative investment risk in the Caribbean, where limited data on economic and political conditions are available.

 Bhalla (???) developed the Foreign Investment Risk Matrix (FIRM) to assist investors in classifying the political and economic risks associated with investing in different countries using discrete risk categories.
 An expanded version of FIRM was developed by McGowan and Moeller (???) that utilizes three political and three economic continuous risk variables that are readily available for most countries (Table 1).
 For each variable, a country’s rating is determined by transforming the data for that variable to a scale of 1 (low risk) to 5 (high risk) and multiplying by the specified weight to determine the variable’s final score (R x W) (Table 1).
 Political and economic risk scores are calculated by taking the sum of final scores for all three variable, and the total risk score is calculated by multiplying the political and economic risk scores by the specified weight and then summing the values.
 The weights shown in Table 1 were arbitrarily chosen by McGowan and Moeller (???).
 In practice, they recommend weighting variables according to relevance and importance to the particular project that is being assessed.

-Limited data was available for the risk variables decribed by McGowan and Moeller (???) for Caribbean islad countries.
+Limited data were available for the risk variables decribed by McGowan and Moeller (???) for Caribbean island countries.
 Only three countries in our study had data available for the “conflict” variable and only nine had data available for all five of the other McGowan and Moeller risk variables.
 Therefore, to calculate risk scores for the island countries in our region, we identified comparable, substitute risk variables for each of McGowan and Moeller’s risk variables that had data more widely available for the region.
-We then calculated Pearson’s correlation coefficients and significance vales between McGowan and Moeller’s risk variables and our selected substitute variables using countries that had data available for both sets to validate our substitute variables (Table XX).
+We then calculated Pearson’s correlation coefficients and significance values between McGowan and Moeller’s risk variables and our selected substitute variables using countries that had data available for both sets to validate our substitute variables (Table XX).
 Although there were not enough data for the conflict variable in the Caribbean to calculate a correlation coefficient, we assumed WRI’s political stability score was a logical substitute.
 GDP per capita data were widely available, thus a substitute component for this variable was not necessary.

 We calculated the total summed biomass (mt) over a ten year period, and the 10 year Net Present Value (NPV), and only farms that generate positive revenue are considered feasible for development.
 Feasible farms within each EEZ were then ranked according to: yield and profit (highest to lowest).
 We then examined the range of estimated yields and profits generated by farms within an EEZ, and compared the highest and lowest yield and revenue generating farms across EEZs.